Project

 So the "POSIXLY-correct" answer is "you must not use that method in forked process".

-Updated by yahonda (Yasuo Honda) almost 4 years ago
+Updated by yahonda (Yasuo Honda) about 4 years ago

 I also would like to request to reconsider this change.
 Ruby programmers have no control to use C level getaddrinfo or getaddrinfo_a to avoid deadlocks.